sambit-giri/toolscosmo/README.md

 # GalaxyTools

-A python package for analysing galaxy simulations and observations..
+A python package for analysing galaxy simulations and observations.
 More documentation can be found at its [readthedocs](https://GalaxyTools.readthedocs.io/) page.

 ## Package details